-However, most of the times we will need to access individual items from a list or tuple.
-To do this, we can simply reference it by its index.
+However, most of the time, we will need to access individual items from a list or tuple.
+To do this, we can reference it by its index.
 All items in lists and tuples begin their indexing from 0.
-The first item has an index of 0, the second is 1, third is 2 and so on.
+The first item has an index of 0; the second is 1, third is 2, and so on.
 Try out the following code on your local machines.

 We can also use a for loop to loop through items in a list or tuple.